-Dr. Roberta Comunian, Dept. of Culture, Media and Creative Industries and Johan Andersson, Dept of Geography (King's)
+Dr. Roberta Comunian, Dept. of Culture, Media and Creative Industries, KCL

-- Analysis of statistics sourced from secondary data on student’s location and occupation prior to and after their studie0
+Analysis of statistics sourced from secondary data on student’s location and occupation prior to and after their studie0

 Case study schools: